 - For undergraduate and MA-level anthropology students thinking about career paths you might want to check out this anthro everywhere! post.

-- Scroll down to our Professional Development section for more advice on how to think through and prepare to meet your career goals.
+- Jump to our Professional Development page for more advice on how to think through and prepare to meet your career goals.

 Networking & Interviewing for JobsFor anthropologists, networking and interviewing are important skills that we develop in service of our research.
 Yet, these are also valuable professional skills to have in your grad student 'toolkit' (see Grad Logic, "Why you should network: Seven myths dispelled," 2016).